The 12 Best Low-Cost Franchises You Can Purchase In 2020

 - Awards & distinctions: #94 in Entrepreneur Franchise 500, #6 on Franchise Chatter’s 25 Best Gym and Fitness Franchises of 2019

 Jazzercise offers several different tiers of ownership.
-If you just want to teach, it costs around $2,500.
+If you just want to teach, it costs around $2,500, including an initial franchise fee of $1,250.
 If you want to own your own Jazzercise center, it can range from $9,000 to $38,000.
 Every instructor is technically a franchise owner, however (not an employee of Jazzercise).
 All new instructors are trained and certified by Jazzercise before they start teaching, and the training cost is included in the initial fee.

 Generally, Jazzercise franchise owners rate the franchise approvingly on sites like Indeed.com.
 But as for the cons, they say the job can be physically demanding and the pay isn’t great.
 However, if you want to get paid to exercise and can get by on a part-time income, Jazzercise could be a good investment of your time and money, especially if you already enjoy Jazzercise-ing.